marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 SHOULD update the advertised set as soon as new candidates become available.
 This speeds up NAT traversal and is similar to Trickle ICE ({{?RFC8838}}).

+For this extension, each IPV4 or IPV6 entry identifies a local sending base: the local address, UDP port, and interface used to send probes.
+The server MUST use separate entries for candidates with different bases, even if their advertised IP address and port are identical.
+The association between an entry and its base MUST NOT change for a given Sequence Number.
+Clients MUST treat these entries as distinct candidates.

 The server removes a stale address candidate by omitting it from a subsequent address-set update, e.g., when the network interface becomes unavailable.